 Fan Nickname: Elizabeth, as Mrs. Brisby's never-revealed first name, in tribute to her voice actress Elizabeth Hartman (who committed suicide).
 Some even go so far as to call her "Elizabeth Hartman Brisby".

 Probably a coincidence, unless the real NIMH wanted people to think of them as poison.

-No Budget: The film was made on 7 million dollars, which is far smaller than the budgets Disney movies were accustomed to having, and some of that budget was achieved by having Bluth and some higher ups mortgage their houses.
-But because of the staffs resourcefulness and dedication, the films presentation and art doesn't give the slightest trace of it being a shoestring effort.
+No Budget: The film was made on 7 million dollars, which is far smaller than the budgets Disney movies were accustomed to having, and some of that budget was achieved by having Bluth and some higher-ups mortgage their houses.
+But because of the staff's resourcefulness and dedication, the film's presentation and art don't give the slightest trace of it being a shoestring effort.

 The Other Darrin: Almost everybody from the first film that reappears in the sequel has new voice actors.
 Jeremy and Mr. Ages are the only characters from the first film that retain their original voice actors.

 Justin was voiced by Peter Strauss in the original film, while William H. Macy voices him in the sequel.

 Screwed by the Studio: Early reports claimed that MGM was going to open the film in 1,000 screens in the United States; instead, they opened it in 100 theaters, only making it to 700.
 Variety alleged that MGM, which inherited the distribution rights through its acquisition of United Artists a year earlier, had no faith in the film.

 Sequel Gap: 15 years between the original and the sequel.